Sort-It-Out: Waste Separation Guidelines

 Electronic Waste: Blue column containers found in Lakeside second floor, Hauke entry, IDX Fireside Lounge, MIC entry and Ireland entry or the small brown buckets found in each residence hall main lounge/hallway

-Compost: Green bins found in Fireside Lounge, Hauke Conference Room, Halfway Cafe, Aiken Conference Room, MIC (Library), Lakeside Cantina & coffee areas, Perry Hall kitchenettes, main compost chute in the Cafeteria; Juniper, Butler & Valcour Halls
+Compost: Green bins found in Fireside Lounge, Hauke Conference Room, Aiken Conference Room, MIC (Library), Lakeside Cantina & coffee areas, Perry Hall kitchenettes, main compost chute in the Cafeteria; Juniper, Butler & Valcour Halls

 What to do with?